vuejs-in/vue-surat/CODE_OF_CONDUCT.md

     * For particularly hopeless and offensive people, we reserve the right to take action without issuing a warning to preserve the peace.
 Once again, no complaints or tears.

 5.  **If someone's behavior is upsetting you, let us know.** We can and will intervene.
 Don't try to be a hero and bottle it up inside.
 Friction between two participants can disrupt the entire class's dynamic.
 The sooner it's addressed, the healthier and happier all participants will be.
-Contact us at blr@vue.community, and we will privately hear you out.
+Contact us at mayur@murait.com, and we will privately hear you out.